PoisotLab/ms_betadiversity_response/README.md

 it is important to assess how the values (notably of $\beta_{os}$, and therefore of $\beta_{st}$) react to methodological choices.

-Here, I present a more thorough justification of the methodological choices for the @Poisot2012DisSpe method, explain how information about species turnover can be extracted from its decomposition, and conduct numerical experiments to guide the interpretation of the $\beta$-diversity values thus obtained.
+Here, I present a mathematical analysis of the @Poisot2012DisSpe method, explain how information about species turnover and link rewiring can be extracted from its decomposition, and conduct numerical experiments to guide the interpretation of the $\beta$-diversity values thus obtained (with a specific focus on
+$\beta_{st}$).
 These numerical experiments establish three core facts.
-First, the decomposition responds to the correct sources of network variation; second, the decomposition adequately captures the relative roles of species turnover and interaction rewiring; finally, the decomposition adequately captures the role of turnover vs. non-turnover (like changes in connectance) processes.
-Although the alternative normalization suggested by @Frund2021DisSpe is not without its uses, which I discuss in conclusion, it is inadequate as a network $\beta$-diversity measurement, as it introduces many confounding elements that make the interpretation of the results more difficult, and should likely not be used as a default.
+First, the decomposition adequately captures the relative roles of species turnover and interaction rewiring; second, the decomposition responds to differences in network structure (like connectance) as expected; finally, the decomposition more accurately captures rewiring than the proposed alternative using a different denominator put forth by @Frund2021DisSpe.

 ## Partitioning network dissimilarity